kudajadridrizzle/kudajadri.website/src/blog/2025-08-25-wayanad-travel-tips.md

 Booking in advance is crucial, especially during peak seasons.

-* Compare options for accommodations to find one that fits your budget and preferences.
+* Compare options for Waccommodations to find one that fits your budget and preferences.
 * Check for packages that include meals, guided tours, and activities to save time and money.
 * Always confirm bookings directly with the homestay or trusted travel portals.